jsgroth/jgenesis/ARCHITECTURE.md

 The crates can be broken up roughly into 4 categories:

 * Common libraries: `jgenesis-traits`, `jgenesis-proc-macros`
-* Emulation backend: `z80-emu`, `m68000-emu`, `smsgg-core`, `genesis-core`, `segacd-core`
+* Emulation backend: `z80-emu`, `m68000-emu`, `wdc65816-emu`, `smsgg-core`, `genesis-core`, `segacd-core`
 * Emulation frontend: `jgenesis-renderer`, `jgenesis-native-driver`, `jgenesis-cli`, `jgenesis-gui`, `jgenesis-web`
-* Test harnesses: `z80-test-runner`, `m68000-test-runner`
+* Test harnesses: `z80-test-runner`, `m68000-test-runner`, `wdc65816-test-runner`

 ## Crates

 ### `z80-emu`

-Instruction-based emulation core for the Zilog Z80 CPU, which is used in every console emulated in this project.
+Instruction-based emulation core for the Zilog Z80 CPU, which is used in the Master System, the Game Gear, and the Genesis (and by proxy the Sega CD).
 Memory/bus interactions are abstracted using a `BusInterface` trait.

 ### `m68000-emu`

 Instruction-based emulation core for the Motorola 68000 CPU, which is used in the Genesis and the Sega CD.
+Memory/bus interactions are abstracted using a `BusInterface` trait.

+### `wdc65816-emu`

+Cycle-based emulation core for the WDC 65C816 CPU (aka 65816), which is used in the SNES.
 Memory/bus interactions are abstracted using a `BusInterface` trait.

 ### `smsgg-core`